dillpret/baptist-sof/01-Scripture/01-Scripture.md

 # Scripture

 ## Statement
-We believe (1) that the Holy Scriptures consist of the 66 books of the Old and
+We believe (1) that the Holy Scriptures consist of the 66 books of the Old and New Testaments in their original writing; (2) that the Spirit of God so influenced the authors that these writings are the Word of God; (3) that because of the divine origin and inspiration of its words, the Scriptures are true in all that they affirm and are trustworthy and without error; (4) that these Scriptures are the complete and only written revelation of God to people; (5) that every translation that is faithful to the originals and responsibly interpreted clearly reveals those truths necessary for our salvation, godly living, and maturity in Christ; and (6) that Scripture alone is our sufficient and final authority in all matters of belief and practice.

-New Testaments, and (2) that the Spirit of
+## Substantiation
-God so influenced the authors that these writings are the Word of God; (3) that because of the divine origin and inspiration of its words, the Scriptures are true in all that they affirm and are trustworthy and without error; (4) that these Scriptures are the complete and only written revelation of God to people, and in them are clearly revealed those truths necessary for our salvation, godly living, and maturity in Christ; and (5) that
+### 1 - That the Holy Scriptures consist of the 66 books of the Old and New Testaments in their original writing.
-Scripture alone is our sufficient and final authority in all matters of belief and practice
+Romans 3:2 ESV - "Much in every way.
+To begin with, the Jews were entrusted with the oracles of God."

-## 1
+Matthew 5:18 ESV - "For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished."

->[Mat 5:18 ESV] For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
+Luke 24:27 ESV - "And beginning with Moses and all the Prophets, he interpreted to them in all the Scriptures the things concerning himself."

->[Luk 24:27 ESV] And beginning with Moses and all the Prophets, he interpreted to them in all the Scriptures the things concerning himself.
+Revelation 22:18-19 ESV - "I warn everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues described in this book, and if anyone takes away from the words of the book of this prophecy, God will take away his share in the tree of life and in the holy city, which are described in this book."

->[Luk 24:44 ESV] Then he said to them, "These are my words that I spoke to you while I was still with you, that everything written about me in the Law of Moses and the Prophets and the Psalms must be fulfilled."
+Deuteronomy 4:1-2 ESV - ""And now, O Israel, listen to the statutes and the rules that I am teaching you, and do them, that you may live, and go in and take possession of the land that the LORD, the God of your fathers, is giving you.
+You shall not add to the word that I command you, nor take from it, that you may keep the commandments of the LORD your God that I command you."

->[Rom 3:2 ESV] Much in every way.
-To begin with, the Jews were entrusted with the oracles of God.
+Proverbs 30:5-6 ESV - "Every word of God proves true; he is a shield to those who take refuge in him.
+Do not add to his words, lest he rebuke you and you be found a liar."

-## 2
+### 2 - That the Spirit of God so influenced the authors that these writings are the Word of God.
 >[2Sa 23:2 ESV] [2] "The Spirit of the LORD speaks by me; his word is on my tongue.

 >[Mat 16:15 ESV] [15] He said to them, "But who do you say that I am?"